KhronosGroup/SPIRV-Tools/readme.md

   conformance test suite.
 * New code tends to use Google C++ style, including formatting as generated by `clang-format --style=google`.
+* The spvBinaryToText and spvTextToBinary interfaces have been updated to remove a conceptual ambiguity that arises when cleaning up `spv_binary_t` and `spv_text_t` objects.

 ## Where is the code?